-In some cases you need to know the IP address of a printer (which connected through network) at your office or home.
-For example, when you want to install it on a different computer or troubleshoot the existing printer.
-You can get the IP address of a printer either by printing the configuration page by pressing some buttons on the printer or from another computer where the particular printer is already installed.
-In this small guide you would learn how to find the IP address of a printer in Windows 10 and 8.1 (at Operating System level without accessing the printer physically).
+In some cases, you need to find the IP address of a printer (which connected through the network) at your office or home.
+For example, when you need to install that network printer on a different computer or to troubleshoot the network connectivity of the existing printer.
+Though there are several ways available to find the IP of a network printer, in this guide you would learn how to find the IP address of a printer from Windows 10 and 8.1.
+Also, we mentioned a few more methods at the end of this guide.

-Steps to Find Out The IP Address of A Printer in Windows 10 /8.1
+Steps to Find the IP Address of a Printer in Windows 10 /8.1

 1) Go to control panel to view the printers’ settings.
-To access it quickly and simply, search for ‘printers’ in search bar from Windows charm bar. ( Windows 10 doesn’t have charm bar, you can simple search for ‘printers’ in find option)
+To access it quickly and simply, search for ‘printers’ in search bar from Windows 8.1 charm bar.
+Windows 10 doesn’t have charm bar, you can simply search for ‘printers’ in the search option.

 Click settings then ‘Devices and Printers’ as shown below.

-2) Once it has listed out the installed printers, right click on it which you want to find out the IP address.
+2) Once it has listed out the installed printers, right-click on the printer you need to know the IP address.

 Select ‘Printer properties’ from the menu, Note – Not the ‘Properties’ at last.